Rakeela/dragora-notes/2021-7-22-One-Hundred-and-Forty-Second.md

 I do feel like I just got a lesson in why religion survived throughout history.
 The seeds are so small as to be immaterial themselves.
 I would drop them into the rockwool, and in nearly every case I instantly lost sight of the seeds.
 I just have to believe that they're there and will react appropriately to the conditions they find.

 ---
+I also feel like I ought to be working a whole greenhouse.
+Putting in a few seeds just doesn't feel like real work.
+Maybe it's part of a path to having a real greenhouse environment?
+Everloathing Agritechnologies will want that.

+Will the seeds really sprout?
+What about the one bit of rockwool where I accidentally dropped in three, will those plants be okay?

+---
 Back to [[day-post-archive]]